Tennessee First Lady Maria Lee diagnosed with lymphoma - NewsBreak

 Related

+Tennessee Department of Transportation will Halt Lane Closures for Labor Day Travel

-NASHVILLE, Tenn. — The Tennessee Department of Transportation is halting lane closures on interstates and state highways for the Labor Day holiday.
-Construction crews will stop all lane closure activity from noon on Friday, September 2 until 6 a.m. on Tuesday, September 6, allowing for maximum roadway capacity for travelers.
+The Tennessee Department of Transportation will halt all lane closure activity on interstates and state highways for the Labor Day holiday travel period.
+Construction crews will stop lane closure activity at noon on Friday.
+The lane closure stoppage will be in place until 6:00 on Tuesday morning.
+TDOT Commissioner Butch...

 Comments / 0